ondat/documentation/docs/install/Anthos.md

 helm repo update && \
 ```

-2. The last command installs Ondat with a set of basic install parameters that are sufficent for a basic trial installation.
+2. The last command installs Ondat with a set of basic install parameters that are sufficient for a basic trial installation.

 ```bash
 helm install ondat ondat/ondat \